 What to Eat and Drink:

-The official drink of Carnaval is Caribou – a cocktail modelled after an historic drink made of Caribou blood.
-At Carnaval, bars around the festival area serve Caribou on ice, to keep revellers “warm”.
+The official drink of Carnaval is Caribou, named for when the indigenous people saw the French drinking a red liquid that looked like Caribou blood.
+At Carnaval, bars around the festival area serve Caribou to keep revellers warm.
 To get you in the mood for Carnaval, here’s a warm Caribou recipe, from Canadian celebrity chef, Ricardo (although some sources, like this youtube recipe ditch the vodka and include maple syrup).
 Mix it up in your own special way, and enjoy!

 2 tablespoons (30 ml) brandy